| |

 Other Ways to Travel to Timor Leste

 Even though the bus from Kupang to Dili is the cheapest, it still requires you to be in Indonesia before that to take a domestic flight to Kupang.
-Here are your other options to travel to Timor Leste.
+Even though El Tari Airport has an international status, it has no regular international connections.

-Fly directly into Timor Leste
+Fly directly into Dili

 Timor Leste has one international airport in its capital Dili – Presidente Nicolau Lobato International Airport.
 It’s small and only has a few flights per week.
 The Timorese government is planning to make the big airport in Baucau operational, but until then it’s only Dili.